 Visit the Department of Biological Sciences in Science Building 3238

 Email us at email@example.com

 Are There Scholarship Opportunities?

 - The Department of Biological Sciences has a few scholarships for continuing sophomores, juniors, and seniors based on academic performance within the department and need.
 Applications are accepted each spring semester following the posting of application information on our department web page.
-New students may find opportunities through the EKU Financial Aid Office or the College of Arts and Sciences.
+New students may find opportunities through the EKU Financial Aid Office or the College of Sciences.

 - The Kentuckiana Youth Chapter of Quail Forever annually funds a $1,000 scholarship to two Wildlife Management majors for their junior or senior year based on academic record, need, and an essay submitted at the time of application.
 Procedures for application are announced before March each spring.